-Coho, Chum (O. keta), and Pink salmon (O. gorbuscha) are not expected to be significantly impacted by this proposal, though some incidental take may occur in the proposed dip net/rod and reel fishery in the Lower Copper River Area.
+Coho, Chum (O. keta), and Pink Salmon (O. gorbuscha) are not expected to be significantly impacted by this proposal, though some incidental take may occur in the proposed dip net/rod and reel fishery in the Lower Copper River Area.
 The existing recreational Coho Salmon fishery in the proposed area is minimal.
-The State has a SEG of 32,000-67,000 for Copper River Delta Coho Salmon (Haught et al. 2017).
+The State has a SEG of 32,000-67,000 for Copper River Delta Coho Salmon (Haught et al. 2017) and, at this time, there are no biological concerns for the fishery (Botz 2018, pers. comm.).
 Few Chum Salmon use the Copper River and have not historically been targeted by recreational or subsistence fishers, but some have been taken incidentally to other salmon species (Miller and Stratton 2001).
 The State has not established an escapement goal for Chum Salmon in the Copper River drainage.
 Few Pink Salmon migrate up the Copper River, and those that do enter the drainage are only found in the very lower reaches of clear water tributaries.